bbkr/exodus/README.md

 So depending how you combine indistinguishable rows from many nullable paths to get final row set, you may suffer either data duplication or data loss.

 You may say: Hey, that's easy - just select all rows through time path, then all rows from distance path that do not have `time_id`, then union both results.
-Unfortunately paths may be nullable somewhere earlier and several nullable paths may lead to table, which will produce bizarre logic to get indistinguishable rows set properly.
+Unfortunately paths may be nullable somewhere earlier and several nullable paths may lead to single table, which will produce bizarre logic to get indistinguishable rows set properly.

 To solve this issue make sure there is at least one not nullable path that leads to every client table (does not matter how many tables it goes through).